wynwxst/Checkra1n.py/README.md

   File "C:\Users\users\Downloads\ipwndfu-master\ipwndfu-master\usb\core.py", line 1263, in find
     raise NoBackendError('No backend available') usb.core.NoBackendError: No backend available

+(also remember to install python with this error)

 _with this error you must read the #must do section_